osisoft/OCS-Docs/Documentation/SequentialDataStore/indexes.md

       });

-The Time property is identified as the Key by define its SdsTypeProperty as follows:
+The Time property is identified as the key by defining its SdsTypeProperty as follows:

-*Python*
+**Python**

       # Time is the primary key